 The provider is far from a perfect one and there are a few chinks in its armor that contribute towards making it a lesser server in the modern VPN industry.
 But none of them is more problematic than not having a live chat window.

-Live chat is fast and instantaneous, just like how the modern customer likes it and by not having it, the team at Anonine VPN is not doing themselves a favor.
+Live chat is fast and instantaneous, just like how the modern customer likes it and by developing it, the team at Anonine VPN will be doing themselves a big solid.

 In yesteryears, VPN didn’t need to have good, clean client apps or even many of them as users only needed for the software to give them anonymity on the internet and that was it.
 But, times have changed since then and now, without a good client with an interactive and well-built UI and UX design, even the best VPN service won’t be any impressive.